kailermai/tp/docs/DeveloperGuide.md

 1. TA enters command to add a student to the class.
 2. TAHub adds the student’s entry and displays a success message.
    <br>Use case ends.

 **Extensions**

 * 1a.
 TAHub detects an error in the entered command.
     * 1a1.
 TAHub displays an error message.

-      <br>Use case ends
+      <br>Use case ends.

 * 1b.
 TAHub detects a duplicate entry.
     * 1b1.
 TAHub notifies TA of duplicate entry.
       <br>Use case ends.